 Poor feeding of chickens may result in the development of diseases.
 Some of the common diseases found among chickens are Staphylococcus, Newcastle’s Disease, and Avian Infectious Laryngotracheitis (ALT).

-FAQs on feeding chickens
+FAQs on Feeding Chickens

 Should I give scratch feed to my chickens?

+It is advisable to give scratch feed to your chickens as this is a good diet for them.
+Scratch feeds keep your chicken warm all through the night.
 The maximum percentage of scratch feed you should provide your chickens should be 10%.
 You can give it without mixing it with their food.
 The best time for giving your chickens a scratching meal is during the night.

 Should I feed an additional supplement to my chickens?